-- Recognising that a risk assessment for categories of workers at increased risk that eliminates risks and tackles hazards at source will benefit all workers (regardless of age, sex, nationality and size).
-Examples of measures that could benefit the whole workforce include the following: - Installing adjustments to premises or workstations (to accommodate disabled workers, older workers, etc.), for example, ramps, lifts, light switches and steps edged with light paint, etc. - Adopting more ergonomic tools and instruments (that can be adapted to the specificities of each worker regardless of their size and characteristics).
-This will mean the job or task can be done by a wider range of workers (women, older workers, short men, etc.), for example due to a decrease in the amount of physical strength required. - Providing all health and safety information in accessible formats (with the aim of making this information more comprehensible to migrant workers and workers with learning and visual impairments). - Developing methods and strategies to retain older shift workers in particular; these strategies will benefit all workers (regardless of age) and make shift work more attractive for new employees. - Whenever a company or an organisation makes changes to the physical environment of the workplace, or buys new equipment, including Personal Protective Equipment (PPE), it is essential to ensure that those changes or purchases are also suitable for the diversity of the workforce. - If the company or the organisation is not competent to deal with the risks of a specific group of workers, it is important to seek advice.
+- Recognising that a risk assessment for categories of workers at increased risk that eliminates risks and tackles hazards at source will benefit all workers (regardless of age, gender, nationality and size).
+Examples of measures that could benefit the whole workforce include the following: - Installing adjustments to premises or workstations (to accommodate workers with disabilities, older workers, etc.), for example, ramps, lifts, light switches and steps edged with light paint, etc. - Adopting more ergonomic tools and instruments (that can be adapted to the specificities of each worker regardless of their size and characteristics).
+This will mean the job or task can be done by a wider range of workers (women, older workers, short men, etc.), for example due to a decrease in the amount of physical strength required. - Providing all health and safety information in accessible formats (with the aim of making this information more comprehensible to migrant workers and workers with learning difficulties and visual impairments). - Developing methods and strategies to retain older shift workers in particular; these strategies will benefit all workers (regardless of age) and make shift work more attractive for new employees.
+It is also crucial to consider and act upon the effect on women and carers of staggering working times and shifts to facilitate social distancing. - Whenever a company or an organisation makes changes to the physical environment of the workplace, or buys new equipment, including personal protective equipment it is essential to ensure that those changes or purchases are also suitable for the diversity of the workforce. - If the company or the organisation is not competent to deal with the risks of a specific group of workers, it is important to seek advice.
 This may be provided by occupational safety and health services and authorities, health professionals, safety professionals and ergonomists, disability or migrants' organisations, LGBT+ organisations etc. - For any preventive action to be effective, it is essential to involve the whole range of those directly concerned: workers and Unite representatives and joint health and safety committees, management, occupational safety and health experts, contractors or subcontractors, etc.